wispacerace/mechatronics-workbench/doc/testing-thoughts.md

 One common method is _mocking_.
 Mocking involves creating a "fake" `LOGIC_PIN` with known internal state and fake `get_state` and `set_state` getters/setters. `flip_pin_state()` can be run and the internal state of the fake `LOGIC_PIN` checked.

 Mocking sometimes is very complicated (monkeypatching language internals to override, eg, class instantiation with mocked classes), but with sufficiently decoupled code, dependency-injection style (pass required things _into_ functions, instead of globals), it's quite a bit easier.
-Mocking is definitely harder in static languages and usually requires special tools; I'll thus demonstrate in a dynamic language:
+Mocking is definitely harder in compiled languages and usually requires special tools; instead, a demonstration in Python:

 ```py
 class ActualLogicPin: